On this page you will find information regarding:

 If you think you might be dyslexic, dyspraxic or dyscalculic, you may wish to use a screening tool to explore your strengths and weaknesses.
 Using an online screening tool will give you flexibility and choice in terms of when, where and how you do this.

 The University can neither recommend nor endorse any particular screening tool or provider but examples of online screening tools can be found at:

 Please note: The full, personalised Dyslexia+ Student Profiler screening report can provide detailed information about your strengths and areas of challenge, together with practical guidance and links to effective learning resources.
-The free screeners consist only of initial short questionnaires, whereas the detailed Dyslexia+ Student Profiler may better inform your decision whether to proceed with a full diagnostic assessment.
+The detailed Dyslexia+ Student Profiler may inform your decision whether to proceed with a full diagnostic assessment.